 When reading uncompressed input, the floating-point precision (single or double) must be specified using either -f (float) or -d (double).
-In addition, the array dimensions must be specified using -1 (for 1D arrays), -2 (for 2D arrays), or -3 (for 3D arrays).
-For multidimensional arrays, x varies faster than y, which in turn varies faster than z.
-That is, a 3D input file corresponding to a flattened C array a [nz] [ny] [nx] is specified as -3 nx ny nz.
+In addition, the array dimensions must be specified using -1 (for 1D arrays), -2 (for 2D arrays), -3 (for 3D arrays), or -4 (for 4D arrays).
+For multidimensional arrays, x varies faster than y, which in turn varies faster than z, and so on.
+That is, a 4D input file corresponding to a flattened C array a [nw] [nz] [ny] [nx] is specified as -4 nx ny nz nw.

 Note that -2 nx ny is not equivalent to -3 nx ny 1, even though the same number of values are compressed.
-One invokes the 2D codec, while the other uses the 3D codec, which in this example has to pad the input to an $nx \times ny \times 4$ array since arrays are partitioned into blocks of dimensions $4^d$ .
+One invokes the 2D codec, while the other uses the 3D codec, which in this example has to pad the input to an $nx \times ny \times 4$ array since arrays are partitioned into blocks of dimensions 4^d .
 Such padding usually negatively impacts compression.